wp-plugins/google-news/readme.txt

 Note if you're upgrading from a previous release, there may be some strangeness the first time you edit an old feed.
-Try again and it will work. :-)
+Try again and it will work.
+Or delete the feed and create again, guaranteed fix. :-)

 == Screenshots ==